typelevel/cats-effect/site/src/main/tut/datatypes/index.md

 ```

 ### [Timer](./timer.html)
-A pure scheduler, provides the ability to get the current time and delay the execution of a task with a specified time duration
+ A pure scheduler.
+Provides the ability to get the current time and delay the execution of a task with a specified time duration.

-Instance for IO is required by IO.sleep, timeout etc
+ Instance for `IO` is required by `IO.sleep`, `timeout`, etc.

 ```scala
 def clock: Clock[F]